simplelogica/git-hooks/README.md

 #### Location:
 /language/trigger/functionality/hook
 ### README Hook file
 Here you can put all the information of your hooks.
+To make this step easier you can follow the template HOOK_README.md under .github repository
 #### Location:
 /language/trigger/functionality/README.md